-A criminal minority makes use of the internet and related services, such as chat rooms, gaming and social software, to make contact with children and young people.
+A criminal minority makes use of the internet and related services, such as chat rooms, gaming and social networking sites, to make contact with young people.
 The intention of these people is to establish and develop relationships with young people with the sole purpose of persuading them into sexual activity.
 Paedophiles often target specific individuals, posing as a young person with similar interests and hobbies in order to establish an online 'friendship'.
 These relationships may develop over months or years as the paedophile gains the trust and confidence of the young person, perhaps progressing to other forms of contact, such as text messaging, as a prelude to meeting in person.
 These techniques are often known as 'online enticement', 'grooming' or 'child procurement'.
 The Sexual Offences Act 2003 includes a grooming offence specifically introduced to combat this abuse of the internet.

-There is also a risk that while online, children might provide information that can identify them or others, or arrange to meet people they have met online, thus posing a risk to their safety or that of their family or friends.
+There is also a risk that while online, young people might provide information that can identify them or others, thus posing a risk to their safety or that of their family or friends.
+This risk has increased with the recent popularity of social networking sites.
+Similarly, young people might arrange to meet someone they have met online.

 New technologies provide an apparently anonymous method by which bullies can torment their victims at any time of day or night.
 This is known as cyberbullying.
-While children may not be in physical danger, they may receive email, chat or text messages, or be the target of unfavourable websites or social networking profiles that make them feel embarrassed, upset, depressed or afraid.
+While the victims may not be in physical danger, they may receive email, chat or text messages, or be the target of unfavourable websites or social networking profiles that make them feel embarrassed, upset, depressed or afraid.
 This can damage their self-esteem and pose a threat to their psychological wellbeing.